instana/nodejs/packages/aws-lambda-auto-wrap/README.md

 This mainly exists because AWS Lambda handlers cannot be scoped packages.

+## Deprecation Notice

-NOTE: This is an internal package.
-We have deprecated the NPM package as of Nov 2022.
+**Important:** This is an internal and private package that will soon be removed.
-      We will remove it from NPM in the next major release.
+- We are no longer publish the package to npm.

+Please ensure any dependencies on this package are removed or replaced before the next major release.